NBA Rumors: Rockets Could Swap Clint Capela For Anthony Davis Next Summer, Per ‘Bleacher Report’

 — Intl.
 Business Times (@IBTimes) March 27, 2019

 Trading two of their core players, Clint Capela and P.J.
-Tucker, and three future first-round selections is undeniably a tough decision for the Rockets as it could do harm more than good on their team.
-However, it is the type of risk that they should be willing to take in order to have a strong chance of ending their decades of title drought.
+Tucker, and three future first-round selections is undeniably a tough decision for the Rockets, as it could do more harm than good on their team.
+However, it is the type of risk that they should be willing to take in order to have a strong chance of ending their decades-long title drought.
 The potential acquisition of Anthony Davis will tremendously boost the Rockets’ performance on both ends of the floor, giving them an All-Star big man who can shoot the ball from beyond the arc.

-This season, the 26-year-old center/power forward is averaging 25.9 points, 12.0 rebounds, 3.9 assists, 2.4 blocks, and 1.6 steals on 51.7 percent shooting from the field and 33.1 percent shooting from beyond the arc.
-The “Big Three” of Anthony Davis, Chris Paul, and James Harden will be a huge headache to every powerhouse team in the league, even to the star-studded Warriors.
+This season, the 26-year-old center/power forward is averaging 25.9 points, 12.0 rebounds, 3.9 assists, 2.4 blocks, and 1.6 steals on 51.7 percent shooting from the field, and 33.1 percent shooting from beyond the arc.
+The “Big Three” of Anthony Davis, Chris Paul, and James Harden would be a huge headache to every powerhouse team in the league, even to the star-studded Warriors.

-As of now, the AD-to-Houston trade is just a pipe dream for the Rockets, especially with teams like the Boston Celtics and the Los Angeles Lakers also planning to make a huge offer for the Pelicans superstar.
+As of now, the AD-to-Houston trade is just a pipe dream for the Rockets, especially with teams like the Boston Celtics and the Los Angeles Lakers also planning to make huge offers for the Pelicans superstar.
 Expect more rumors to circulate when the 2018-19 NBA season is officially over.